BTW...I am a 'PK'

 I grew up under the Apartheid regime.
 My entire school career consisted of only white faces.
 In my high school years in the 80’s however, my dad was the Pastor at Wynberg Baptist in Cape Town.
 We had a few Coloured families in our church.
 We met together in our home.
 I was friends with their children at Youth.
 We were invited to their homes in the ‘Coloured area.’
 We shared meals and fellowship with them.
 I had the privilege of being part of change.

-People from all works of life and stages of life walked through our door and spent time in our home.
-People who, were I not a ‘PK,’ I would probably not have crossed paths with.
+People from all works of life and stages of life spent time in our home.
+People who, were I not a ‘PK,’ I would probably never have crossed paths with.

 An open home resulted in an open mind.